simple-crypto/SCALib/docs/index.rst

 About us
 ========
 SCALib has been initiated by Olivier Bronchain during his PhD at Crypto Group, UCLouvain, Belgium.
-His colleague Gaëtan Cassiers co-authored SCALib.
-The SCALib project is part of `SIMPLE-Crypto <https://www.simple-crypto.dev/>`_ and is maintained in that context.
+His colleague Gaëtan Cassiers co-authored of SCALib starting from the first version.
+The SCALib project is part of `SIMPLE-Crypto
+<https://www.simple-crypto.dev/>`_ and is now maintained in that context.

-Contributions and Issues
+Contributions and issues
 ========================
 We are happy to take any suggestion for features would be useful for side-channel evaluators.
 If you want to contribute code to the project, please